 Last week at this time, we were on an island for a favorite component of our summer.
 Una Vaca Asada.
 Our friends Henry and April always throw a huge party at which they roast a pig; this year, the pig was replaced by a steer.
 Henry is Cuban, and apparently, it’s what Cubans do when they get together.
 His parents fly out from Florida, siblings travel up from California, and I think even some cousins come from far and wide.
 A fire was started when the sun came up, and coals burned low and slow under the steer all afternoon; a forklift was used to rotate it every so often.
 A garland of red and yellow peppers festooned the edge of the embers.
-The smell of the sizzling meat made us weak-kneed.
-A Cuban band played, wine flowed freely.
+The smell of the sizzling meat made us weak-kneed as a Cuban band played and wine flowed freely.
 Once the food was ready, plates were piled high with the juicy, succulent meat and vegetables roasted to perfection.
 People sat scattered in lawn chairs and at tables and on blankets on the grass.
 After we ate, the boys disappeared with a football, a Frisbee and the other kids.
 Alexi and I danced together as the late afternoon turned to evening and then to night.

 One large tomato, preferably heirloom

 Mayonnaise, preferably Best Foods/Hellman’s

 Cut the tomato into thick slices.
 Toast the bread, then liberally spread mayonnaise on each slice.
 Put two or three tomato slices on two pieces of the bread, and sprinkle with the sea salt.
 Top with the remaining slices of bread.

 Yield: 2 sandwiches